h3xp/RickDangerousUpdate/README.md

 If an existing configuration exists then an Update operation is performed instead.
 This is done to avoid losing your installation history.

+N.B.
+This option is here for existing users who have not previously installed the tool who know how to directly run the tool.
+The method of operation is no longer officially recommended.

 ### Update

 This option will update your version to the most current version of the tool available.